sEbi3/ExampleCallouts/README.md

 --------

 ## Current Callouts
-- Welfare check
+- Welfare Check Request
-- Illegal police car trade
+- Reports of an Illegal Police Car Trade
-- Bicycle on the freeway
+- Bicycle on the Freeway
-- Drug Deal
+- Drug Deal in Progress

 --------